Yes. The average modern human can survive without meat. However, they should keep certain nutrient needs in mind!

 2. For The Animals

 No one can deny this fact: eating meat is not good for the animals used to produce meat.
 Personally, animal suffering in the industry was the reason I shifted to a vegan diet.

 Here’s what you may not know about meat production (hey, I didn’t know for most of my life!):

-- Some estimates suggest roughly 60 billion land animals are slaughtered per year.
+- Some sources suggest billions of land animals are slaughtered per year (and even more marine animals).

 - Since male chickens cannot produce eggs, the chicks are often killed alive in macerators.

 - The conditions the animals must live in are often crowded, filthy, and breading grounds for disease.
 We know that animals experience pain, distress, and fear.

 Animals suffer on the way to the plate, but maybe you heard that you need meat to be healthy.
-We challenge that view in the next reason why someone might give up meat:
+We challenge as a universal view in the next reason why someone might give up meat:

 3. For Your Health